 I keep a price book handy to give me an idea of what I pay, in general, for most of the major food purchases I make.
 I’m not brand specific unless we have a brand we are loyal to.
 This helps me keep a range in mind of where I’ll jump on a clearance item, or if I just buy a few to tide me over.

 Know your times

 Get to know the produce department and the meat department.
 You can find out when they generally stock, and when they are doing product clean-outs.
-My store offers bakery items first thing in the morning, and meat fairly early, but produce may not be marked down until mid morning.
-That scheduled changed a bit not long ago, and I had to get a better idea of when to go if I was going specifically for mark downs.
+My store offers bakery items first thing in the morning, and meat fairly early, but produce may not be marked down until mid-morning.
 You might actually find that your store does them at night when it’s slow.
 It’s good to get to know your grocery neighbor’s habits!

 Some stores also have schedules that they do markdowns only on certain days of the week.
 It doesn’t hurt to as your department manager or staff when they do schedule them so that you can be ready.

 Be Prepared to Deal with the Food Now

 The best buy date on many of the clearanced items is probably the day you purchase it, maybe even yesterday.
 Some foods don’t require anything more than being tossed into the freezer or fridge.
 Some foods may need to be processed for storage now, because they will go bad quickly.
 So be sure to know what your day holds before you purchase all that meat that needs to be dealt with today.

 Those deals on the front pages of the sales ads for your grocery store are doorbuster prices.
 Shop those and stock up.
 They’re often bargain pricing, but it’s good to consult your price book to know for sure.
 It may not be the best price they can do, so you can determine if you can wait or not.
 If you don’t get a circular in the mail or in your paper, you can check the Flipp app for your phone that shows the circulars for all of the stores in your area.